PagerDuty/incident-response-docs/docs/training/incident_commander.md

 > Hearing no objects, we are proceeding with this proposal.

 If you were to ask "Does everyone agree?", you'd get people speaking over each other, you'd have quiet people not speaking up, etc. Asking for any STRONG objections gives people the chance to object, but only if they feel strongly on the matter.
+It also means that the information you care about the most (objections to proceeding) are heard loud and clearly.

 ### Status Updates
 It's important to maintain a cadence during a major incident call.
 Whenever there is a lull in the proceedings, usually because you're waiting for someone to get back to you, you can fill the gap by explaining the current situation and the actions that are outstanding.
 This makes sure everyone is on the same page.